hannep/paine-mactane/_posts/2017-12-05-octavia-muss.markdown

 twitter_url: "https://twitter.com/Paine_MacTane/status/938105787292975104"
 author: Paine×Mactane
 tags:
-  - "Difficulty: Medium"
+  - "Difficulty: Easy"
-  - Vodka
+  - Bourbon
   - Character Drink
   - Belter
-  - Bit Part
-  - Villian
+  - Secondary
   - Coupe
   - Spirit-Forward
-  - Egg White
   - Expanse Cocktails Project
 ingredients:
+  - amount: 4
+    unit: parts
+    name: bourbon
   - amount: 1
     unit: part
-    name: vodka
+    name: kahlúa
   - amount: 1
     unit: part
-    name: peach schnapps
-  - amount: 1½
-    unit: parts
-    name: Aperol
+    name: Cherry Heering
   - amount: 1
-    unit: part
-    name: egg white
-  - amount: ½
-    unit: part
-    name: Cointreau
-  - amount: ½
-    unit: part
+    unit: dash
-    name: lemon juice
+    name: orange bitters

 ---

-Though he can appear friendly and even harmless when he wants to, Kenzo has a hidden side.
-He is a spy, highly skilled in infiltration, corporate espionage, electronic sabotage, and tracking others.
-Kenzo can talk his way out of almost any situation.

-This drink is "friendly" at first - sweet, fruity and dangerously easy to drink - but then has a suspiciously dark flavor once you start to notice it.
-The bitterness comes from the Aperol and from the smell of the lemon peel and bitters on top of the drink.

-1 egg white is typically 1 ounce in volume.
-Depending on the size of your coupe glass, using 1 part = 1 ounce may get you two drinks' worth.
-Share it with a friend... or an enemy.
+Octavia Muss is a Star Helix officer with good detective skills and steady nerves.
+She can track people down even when they’ve been kidnapped by the OPA, and knows how to handle the situation afterward.
+Unlike some other officers, she tries to uphold the law and avoid abusing her power.

+We started with Kahlúa for Muss' alertness & dedication to her job, then added bourbon for the "hard-boiled cop" aspect.
+Cherry Heering just seemed to "fit" her, somehow, and rounded out the flavor nicely.
+The bitters complement the cherry & Kahlúa to make the cocktail complete.

 {% include ingredients.html %}

 #### Instructions:

-Place all ingredients into a shaker and dry shake for 10-15 seconds.
-Add ice cubes and shake again to chill.
+Add all ingredients to a mixing glass over ice and stir until cold.
 Strain into a chilled coupe.
-Garnish by topping the egg-white foam with drops of aromatic bitters and a strip of lemon peel.  of lemon peel.
+Garnish with a blackberry on a cocktail pick.

 {% include tags.html %}